 (TSF – service start time) mod minimum SI = 0.

-A non-MRG scheduled SP ends after the AP has attempted to transmit at least one MSDU, A-MSDU or MMPDU associated with a TS and destined for the non-AP STA, and either the frame includes the EOSP field set to 1, or the frame equals the number indicated by the Max SP Length field if the field has a nonzero value.
-If the SI is non-zero, a scheduled SP for an MRG group ends after the AP has attempted to transmit at least one MSDU or A-MSDU associated with the MRG group and the frame includes the EOSP field set to 1.
+(#240) If the SI is non-zero, a scheduled SP for an MRG group ends after the AP has attempted to transmit at least one BU associated with the MRG group but no more than the number indicated in the Max SP Length field of the QoS Capability element of the STA’s (Re)Association Request frame.
+The last frame of the MRG SP shall have (#240)the EOSP field set to 1.

-When a scheduled Service Period overlaps the transmission after a DTIM beacon of buffered frames (non-MRG-SP group addressed frames and frames individually addressed to non-AP STAs in PS mode), the scheduled SP is deferred until the AP has transmitted all buffered frames.
+When a scheduled Service Period overlaps the transmission after a DTIM beacon where there are buffered frames (non-MRG-SP group addressed frames and frames individually addressed to non-AP STAs in PS mode) that the AP must deliver immediately after the beacon, the scheduled SP is deferred until the AP has transmitted all such(#734) buffered frames.

-If a non-AP STA has an MRG agreement with an AP for a stream adopting the Active MRG-SP power management mode, then the non-AP STA shall enter the Awake state and shall remain awake in order to receive the MRG stream until the AP changes the power management mode of the stream to other than Active MRG-SP, or the MRG agreement is canceled.
+(#221)If a non-AP STA has an MRG agreement with an AP for a group address using(#735) the Active MRG-SP delivery method(#2), then the non-AP STA shall enter the Awake state and shall remain awake in order to receive the buffered group addressed BUs(#735) until the AP changes the delivery method(#2) to a method(#735) other than Active MRG-SP, or the MRG agreement is canceled.

 If non-MRG scheduled services periods are supported in a BSS, a STA may use both unscheduled and scheduled APSD on different ACs at the same time.
-Further, the MRG-SP Power Management mode may be used on any AC, irrespective of the non-MRG unscheduled or scheduled APSD flows.
+The(#736) MRG-SP delivery method(#2) may be used on any AC, irrespective of the non-MRG unscheduled or scheduled APSD flows.
 When a non-AP STA establishes scheduled delivery for an AC, that AC shall be considered delivery-enabled.
 However, the AP shall not transmit frames associated with that AC during an SP that is initiated by a trigger frame, and it shall not treat frames associated with the AC that are received from the STA as trigger frames.
 The AP shall decline any ADDTS Request frame that indicates the use of both scheduled and unscheduled APSD to be used on non-MRG-SP frames of the same AC at the same time.

 APSD shall be used only to deliver unicast individually addressed and MRG-SP frames to a STA.
 Non-MRG and non-MRG-SP frame delivery shall follow the frame delivery rules defined for broadcast/multicast group addressed frames as defined in 11.2.1.6.